digitaltrails/procno/README.md

     are continually doing some amount of I/O, so perhaps this is not that useful, although a continuous-on indicator may be an indication of pressure in some circumstances.
 Access to I/O read/write counts is restricted, I/O indicators will only be shown for your own processes.
+  * The process-view/control dialog will list the open files and connections.
+Access to this info is restricted, this means files and connections will only be shown for your own processes.

 Getting Started